- Richest Celebrities › Richest Comedians

 When he is touring, Chris is consistently one of the highest-paid comedians in the world.
 For example, between June 2016 and June 2017, Chris Rock earned approximately $60 million.
+That was enough to make him the highest paid comedian in the world.
 Between June 2017 and June 2018 Chris earned $30 million.

 Christopher Julius Rock was born in Andrews, South Carolina on February 7, 1965.
 Rock and his parents moved shortly after to Brooklyn, New York, finally settling in Bedford-Stuyvesant after a second move.
 He was bused to schools in mostly white neighborhoods in Brooklyn growing up, where he had to endure bullying and harassment from white students.
 As the bullying got worse, he dropped out of high school and earned his GED while working at fast-food restaurants.